 - It is conservatively estimated that 1 in 4 women in Australia will have an elective termination of pregnancy at some time during their reproductive life.

-There are 8 laws which regulate abortion in Australia at State level.
+There are 8 laws that regulate abortion in Australia at the State level.
 The most liberal State is Victoria and the most restrictive State is Queensland.
 Australia was colonised by the British in 1888 and all formal law originated from the English legal system including The Offences Against the Person Act 1861 that criminalised the procedure.
 This law has been reformed in the United Kingdom in 1976.
-Australian legislation has not kept pace with the British legislative reforms and it remains a criminal offence for a woman, and for any other person who assists her, to procure an abortion in some States of Australia.
-It is known that, prior to colonisation by the British, Indigenous Australians moderated their fertility by many traditional customs in their local tribes.
+Australian legislation has not kept pace with the British legislative reforms and it remains a criminal offense for a woman, and for any other person who assists her, to procure an abortion in some states of Australia.
+It is known that prior to colonization by the British, Indigenous Australians moderated their fertility by many traditional customs in their local tribes.

 As there are multiple laws this diagram is useful in showing the diversity